Frequently Asked Questions

 When is surgery recommended to treat Pelvic Organ Prolapse?
 What are examples of surgeries that are performed to treat Pelvic Organ Prolapse?

 If non-surgical treatments do not provide sufficient relief of your symptoms and your pelvic organ prolapse continues to cause pain, problems with bowel and bladder functions or if it interferes with your sexual activity, you may choose to discuss surgical options with your doctor.
 The goal of any type of surgical treatment for prolapse is to repair the supporting tissue of the prolapsed organ or vaginal wall using either the patient’s own tissues or a surgical mesh.
 Surgeries can be performed either through the abdomen or the vagina.
 Surgeries performed via the abdomen may be performed laparoscopically or through open abdominal incisions.
 It’s important to discuss all of your options with your physician to determine which treatment plan is most appropriate for your specific medical situation.

-- Surgical procedures that use patients’ own tissues and ligaments to treat pelvic organ prolapse include McCall culdoplasty, uterosacral ligament fixation and sacrospinous ligament fixation.2
+- Surgical procedures that use patients’ own tissues and ligaments to treat pelvic organ prolapse include Modified McCall culdoplasty, high uterosacral ligament suspension, uterosacral ligament fixation and sacrospinous ligament fixation.5

-- Surgical procedures that use surgical mesh to treat prolapse via an abdominal incision include sacrohysteropexy or sacralcolpopexy.3
+- Surgical procedures that use surgical mesh to treat prolapse via an abdominal incision include sacrohysteropexy or sacrocolpopexy.6,7

-- If a physician determines that the patient’s uterus is prolapsing into the vagina, the surgical removal of the uterus (hysterectomy) may be recommended as a treatment option for pelvic organ prolapse.
+- If a physician determines that the patient’s uterus is prolapsing into the vagina, the surgical removal of the uterus (hysterectomy) may be recommended as a treatment option for pelvic organ prolapse.8

 How is surgical mesh used in the treatment of Pelvic Organ Prolapse?